1992

 Today, Carole brings her vivacious personality to the daily repartee of business.
 One of her clients and friends, Jim Baugh. the general manager and vice president of Wilson Racquet Sports, says.
 We've always looked at Carole as part of our family.
 And we laugh about the only family feud we've ever had - getting her off the T-2000 racquet (she only plays with Wilson).
 Nobody loves the sport, and what it really stands for, more than Carole."
 Carole advertising is vice director president/national of Tennis Week, chairman of the United States Federation Cup, vice chairman of the U.S. Wightman Cup and a - member of the U.S. Olympic committee.

-She has also been affiliated with many sports media outlets and corporations over the vears (including Sports Illustrated and World Tennis magazines, ABC's Wide World of Sports Radio, Madison Square Garden Cable Network), for whom she has worked as a tennis color commentator for television, and spokesperson and lecturer.
+She has also been affiliated with many sports media outlets and corporations over the vears (including Sports Illustrated and World Tennis magazines, ABC's Wide World of Sports Radio, Madison Square Garden Cable Network), for whom she has worked as a tennis color commentator for television, and a spokesperson and lecturer.

 Tennis Week's publisher and editor-in-chief Eugene L. Scott, who toured on the summer tennis circuit at the same time Carole did, and who was also her lawyer, witnessed the transitions in her life.
 "It is interesting to note that this year's inductees have an all too-rare combination of tennis and business skills," Scott points out.
 "Carole Graebner has moved with grace and facility from the playing field to the field of business.
 In Carole's case, neither is a Field of Dreams but instead a veritable meadow of reality."